wavymav/fCC_Work_Repo/README.md

 # fCCalgorithms
-Contains all my work from freeCodeCamp
+Contains all of my bonfire algorithm solutions from freeCodeCamp